 Sunset Meadow Vineyards was voted New England’s Best Family Winery by Yankee Magazine and has been featured in the New York Times and Wall Street Journal.
 7 different wines have won Gold Medals including our 2010 Chardonnay which took home the Gold in the 2012 International Eastern Wine competition.

 Haight Brown Vineyard is situated on ten pastoral acres, representative of a New England farm winery.
 The Tasting Room includes several wine bars pouring portfolio and reserved wine selections as well as conducting artisanal cheese and chocolate pairings, an upstairs patio and downstairs terrace for sipping wine on lazy summer days, and two stone fireplaces for lingering during chilly ones.
-There is also a picnic grove for enjoying your own food with Haight Brown wines and a retail store.
+There is also a picnic grove for enjoying food with Haight Brown wines as well as a retail store.

 Set on the northern shore of Lake Waramaug, Hopkins Vineyard, a family-owned Connecticut Century Farm, proudly maintains a tradition of making fine wines of award-winning quality.
 In 1787 Elijah Hopkins, returning from the Revolutionary War, chose this rich and fertile site on Lake Waramaug to settle his family and start the Hopkins Farm.

-The farm has witnessed many diversified forms of agriculture over the years including the raising of sheep, race horses, grain crops, tobacco, and in the more recent past dairy farming.
-In 1979 the first vines were planted and our 19th century barn was converted into a state-of-the-art winery.
+The farm has witnessed many diversified forms of agriculture over the years including the raising of sheep, race horses, grain crops, tobacco, and dairy farming.
+In 1979 the first vines were planted and they converted their 19th century barn into a state-of-the-art winery.

 The unique location of Hopkins Vineyard makes it the only vineyard in Connecticut with a micro-climate influenced by an inland lake; this allows an extended growing season and successful growing of grape varieties which ordinarily would not thrive in our northeastern climate.
 Classic grape varieties are grown on 30 acres adjacent to the winery.

-Check out our Wine Tasting Getaway Package (available on weekends from May through October) which includes a Wine Lovers Welcome Bag and guide to the local wineries.
+Check out our Wine Tasting Getaway Package (available on weekends from May through October) which includes a Wine Lovers Welcome Bag and guide to our local wineries.